johnny353535/yoi/docs/_pages/start/index.md

 permalink: start/
 ---

-# Introduction
+# What is YOI?

-<p class="intro">YOI is our custom-built frontend component library.
-It enables our team to design and build web pages directly in the browser – up and ready for production.</p>
+<p class="intro">YOI is Yoshino’s custom-built frontend component library.
+It enables our team to design, build and test and iterate web pages directly in the browser.
+This workflow saves time and may even produce production-ready results.</p>

 ## Easy to Learn